-The PGDip International Heritage Management and Consultancy offers a unique and innovative approach to the study of heritage.
-The programme offers a global, interdisciplinary approach to considering why the past matters: how and why it is cared for in the present, and the ways in which it can inform the future.
-By using heritage as a lens through which to consider current global challenges such as climate change, conflict, and decolonisation, the MA will prepare you to compete in the growing field of heritage and consultancy.
-The course takes a future orientated and holistic approach to understanding and caring for the past, drawing upon cutting edge theory inspired by new developments in the field of critical heritage studies.
+The programme draws upon cutting edge theory and adopts a global, interdisciplinary approach to considering why the past matters; how and why it is cared for in the present; and the ways in which it can inform the future.
+By using heritage as a lens through which to consider current global challenges such as climate change, conflict, and decolonisation, the PgDip will prepare you to compete in the growing field of heritage and consultancy.

 Information for international students

 If you are an international student, please visit our international equivalency pages to enable you to see if your existing academic qualifications meet our entry requirements.

 English language requirements